ShaunW23/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal8.md

 [Personal Learning Record](../../personal_learning_record/personal_learning_record.md) | [IT Proposals](../proposals/README.md)

 # Council Proposal 8
+A proposal to simplify the councils' operations using Artificial Intelligence.

 ## Explanation of this proposal
 *What do you think this proposal might mean?
 How might it be implemented?*